quantumligroup/quantumligroup.github.io/opening.md

 permalink: /opening/
 ---

-Our research group has several openings for:
+Our research group has openings for:

 - 2 Master’s students